a-sync/game-server-watcher/README.md

 # Project Status
 The code itself is stable and continuously tested/deployed from the master branch.

-The project is in a very early stage.
-More detailed customization options and features will be added as requested.
+The project is in a mature stage.
+New customization options and features are added as requested.

 ### Possible features and configuration options to add in the future
  * ~~optional player list~~